Live! Casino & Hotel Maryland

+Resort in Anne Arundel County, Maryland, U.S.

 Live!
-Casino & Hotel, formerly Maryland Live!
-Casino, is a casino hotel in Hanover, Maryland, adjacent to Arundel Mills Mall.
+Casino & Hotel Maryland, formerly Maryland Live!
+Casino, is a casino hotel in Hanover, Maryland, United States, adjacent to Arundel Mills Mall.
 It is owned by Gaming and Leisure Properties and operated by The Cordish Companies.
-It opened in 2012.
+It opened in 2012, and was the first "Live!"-branded casino developed by Cordish.
+While Seminole Hard Rock Hotel & Casino Hollywood and Seminole Hard Rock Hotel & Casino Tampa are older Cordish casino hotels, they were not Live!-branded.

 The casino has over 3,900 slot machines and electronic table games, 189 live table games, and 52 poker tables.
 There is parking for 5,000 vehicles in a six-story parking garage.
 At 17 stories, the hotel is the tallest building in Anne Arundel County.